 In the autumn of 2016, Art UK expanded the project to include already

 In November 2016, the Art UK Shop was launched.
 Seven collections are helping us to pilot the project, by allowing us to offer print on demand and licensing of their artworks.
-The pilot phase of the shop will run until February 2017.
-From March, we will offer all partner collections the opportunity to be involved.
+The pilot phase of the shop will run until May 2017, with partner collections being given the opportunity to be involved from May onwards.
 We will also offer collections the opportunity to sell merchandise through what will effectively be an online marketplace for the UK’s Museums and Galleries.
 The Shop has been built with ACE funding, and with the support of a private foundation.